 Even if you’re only on the road for a few days at a time, it’s easier not to have to think about regular trips to the supermarket, so kitchen storage is key.

 Look at how much pantry space you have, as well as shelf storage.
 Check how much room there is to store basic cooking equipment such as chopping boards, pots and pans, trays and utensils.

 Look at overhead lockers, and pay attention to the type of closure.
 Shelves should have rails to prevent items from falling out, and cupboards and drawers should be self-closing with a locking mechanism so they don’t come open while travelling.

 Look for flush cupboard fronts, good slides on drawers and pantries, and no sharp corners.

 What is the capacity of the fridge?
 Will you be able to fit enough supplies for a few days at a time?
-How long can you go “off the grid” and still run the fridge/freezer efficiently?
+How long can you go off-the-grid and still run your fridge-freezer efficiently?

 How much functional bench space is there?
 Most motorhome kitchens ‘borrow’ space by having a cover over the sink and cooktop when they aren’t in use, so it can take a little time to adjust to working on a small bench.